thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'In the "Add action" dialog, enter the action name, and select an action source responsible for each entity separately (action cell button, on row click etc.).
 Then, choose the action type "Navigate to new dashboard state" and specify the new dashboard state to which the transition will be made.
 After, click "Add";'
     4:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-13-pe.png
-        title: 'After successfully adding the action, click "Save" to apply changes;'
+        title: 'After successfully adding the action, click the "Save" button.
+Then, click the "Apply" button;'
     5:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-14-pe.png
-        title: 'Then, go to the created state by selecting it from the drop-down menu by clicking layers icon in the upper right corner;'
+        title: 'Now, go to the created state by selecting it from the drop-down menu by clicking layers icon in the upper left corner;'
     6:
         image: /images/user-guide/ui/alias/entity-from-dashboard-state-15-pe.png
         title: 'Click the “Add new widget” icon in the center of the screen;'